sco-edge/sco-edge.github.io/docs/index.md

 # About

-Welcome to the homepage of Service Continuity-Oriented Edge Continuum SW Framework.

-It is an 8-year (2023-2030) research project being conducted by NetLab at Korea University, designated as an *IITP SW StarLab* by the government of Republic of Korea.

-This project is aimed at the research and development of service continuity-oriented SW framework for orchestrating edge continuum, a heterogeneous cloud computing platform which spans hyperscale clouds, edge clouds, and edge devices.
+The objective of **Sco-Edge** project is the design and implementation of *Service Continuity-Oriented Software Framework* for orchestrating the *edge continuum,* a heterogeneous cloud computing platform that spans hyperscale clouds, edge clouds, and edge devices.

 The main research topics of this project include: